mvysny/vaadin-on-kotlin/README.md

     * [Getting Started](http://www.vaadinonkotlin.eu/gettingstarted.html)

-5. For easy development, we encourage you to edit the project sources in [Intellij IDEA](https://www.jetbrains.com/idea/).
+5. For easy development, we encourage you to edit the project sources in [Intellij IDEA](https://www.jetbrains.com/idea/);
+  the Community Edition is enough.

 ## Example project